usnistgov/hl7v2-codeset-authoring-tool-deployment/containers/apps/readme.md

 # Environment Configuration

-To set up the environment for the application, create a `.env` file in the appropriate folder based on the environment needs.
+To set up the environment for the application, create a `deployment.env` file in the appropriate folder based on the environment needs.
 Use `containers/apps/prod/env` for production and `containers/apps/dev/env` for development.
 This file will contain the necessary environment variables required for the application to run.

-## Steps to Create the `.env` File
+## Steps to Create the `deployment.env` File

 1. Navigate to the appropriate folder:
     - For production: `containers/apps/prod/env`
     - For development: `containers/apps/dev/env`
-2. Create a new file named `.env`.
+2. Create a new file named `deployment.env`.
-3. Add the required environment variables to the `.env` file.
+3. Add the required environment variables to the `deployment.env` file.

-## Example of a `.env` File
+## Example of a `deployment.env` File

-Below is an example of what the `.env` file might look like:
+Below is an example of what the `deployment.env` file might look like:

 ```plaintext
 # Database configuration